A Guide to Graduate Computer Science Courses

 It is no secret that a master’s degree in computer science is highly marketable, and not just in Austin, Boston, Silicon Valley, or Seattle.
 While undergraduate classes are overflowing with hopeful computer scientists, what is computer science like at the graduate level?

-Read our complete guide to graduate-level computer science: we will go over what classes you can take, what the course workload is like, and the possible career paths after graduation.
+Read our complete guide to graduate-level computer science: we will go over which types of computer science courses you can take, what the course workload is like, and the possible career paths after graduation.
 Find out whether a master’s degree in computer science is right for you.

 If you are thinking about getting an undergraduate degree in computer science, check out our companion article, What Is Computer Science?
 All About US Computer Science Degree Programs.